Justice League vs. Teen Titans: Plot

 Starfire takes the Titans to a carnival in order for them to try and get along.
 Unbeknownst to the Titans, Raven is called by Trigon's entities, who attack Raven.
 She fights them off with aid from the Titans.
-After the attack, Raven explains her backstory to the Titans, who had not learned about it until that moment.
+After the attack, Raven explains her backstory to the Titans.
 When they return to the Tower, the Justice League attempts to take Raven with them.
 Flash, Diana, and Cyborg are possessed by the entities; Batman avoids possession by knocking himself out with a nerve toxin designed to take down Bane.
 After the League beats the Titans senseless, Raven agrees to go with them to save their lives, but as they teleport away, Jaime knocks Cyborg out and frees him from possession.
 Raven takes the rest to Superman and summons Trigon to Earth.
 Cyborg awakens and uses his Apokoliptian technology to teleport them to Superman.
 Damian stabs Superman with Kryptonite, releasing him from his possession, who then heads to release the entity from Flash and Diana.

 The League stays behind on Earth to battle Trigon while Cyborg joins the Titans in a venture to Hell to save Raven.
-Damian confronts and defeats a demon in the form of his deceased grandfather Ra's al Ghul.
-Raven uses a spell to create a magical prison to detain Trigon, and shrinks the crystal down to wear on her forehead.
-Damian then persuades a reluctant Raven to stay on Earth with the Titans.
+Robin confronts and defeats a demon in the form of his deceased grandfather Ra's al Ghul.
+Raven crafts a spell to re-imprison her father in the crystal, which she affixes to her forehead.
+Robin then persuades a reluctant Raven to stay on Earth with the Titans.
 In a mid-credits scene, a mysterious costumed girl riding a flying chunk of rock is seen heading towards the Titans Tower.

 Voice cast

 Production

-The film was announced by DC Comics, along with Batman: Bad Blood, in July 2015 during the San Diego Comic-Con.
+Justice League vs. Teen Titans was announced by DC Comics, along with Batman: Bad Blood, in July 2015 during San Diego Comic-Con.
 The voice cast includes Jon Bernthal, Taissa Farmiga, Jake T. Austin, and Brandon Soo Hoo, and returning cast members Rosario Dawson, Jerry O'Connell, Jason O'Mara, and Christopher Gorham.
 Frederik Wiedmann composed the film's score.